-One rescuer continues the search for the buried subject closest to him, the other rescuer should search the remaining of the avalanche for more buried subjects.
-Thus he presses the --key, the selection mark is now on --signal search.
-The signals of the buried subjects who are already in the list of buried subjects are now purposely ignored.
+One rescuer continues the search for the buried subject closest to him, the other rescuer should search the remaining of the avalanche for more buried subjects. signals of the buried subjects who are already in the list of buried subjects are now purposely ignored.